BIBSYSDEV/alma-description-updater/README.md

 # alma-description-updater
-Lambda that updates the description for posts in alma
+Lambda that updates the description for posts in alma.